-Agency Role and Responsibilities Discharge Permit for liquid wastes and Hazardous Waste generator I.D. for hazardous wastes are secured during the operation of the pumping station. • Ensure the establishment and implementation of an environmental and social grievance redress mechanism, as described in the ESIA and this ESMF, to receive and facilitate resolution of affected peoples' concerns, complaints, and grievances about the Project's environmental and social safeguards performance. • Ensure that a resettlement grievance management mechanism is established and operational as indicated in the RPF. • Ensure that bidding and contract documents for contractors and sub- contractors include relevant environmental and social requirements of the ESMP and RPF. • Ensure submission of semi-annual monitoring reports on ESMP implementation to WB and DENR. • Ensure that adequate funds for monitoring and laboratory testing of air quality, water quality, sediments/dredged materials, etc., are made available in a timely way for environmental and social management capacity-building activities of financial institutions, subproject proponents as described in the ESMP, RPF and ESMF.
-Contractors Contractors (and their sub-contractors) engaged to construct or provide related services needed to realize subprojects. • Comply with all contractual obligations to meet GOP regulations and ESMP / RPF conditions as conveyed in subproject works contracts. • Ensure compliance of sub-contractors engaged to provide services under subproject contracts. • Recruit qualified staff to ensure contractor's compliance contract obligations. • Contractors and their sub-contractors, engaged to provide related services should have adequate financial capacity and experience/track record to ensure satisfactory and timely completion of projects.
-Local Government Governing administrative units in whose jurisdictions subprojects will Units (LGUs) be implemented oe impremenieu • Assist MMFMP1 PMO with subproject(s) selection; verify areas
+Agency Role and Responsibilities Discharge Permit for liquid wastes and Hazardous Waste generator I.D. for hazardous wastes are secured during the operation of the pumping station.
+Ensure the establishment and implementation of an environmental and social grievance redress mechanism, as described in the ESIA and this ESMF, to receive and facilitate resolution of affected peoples' concerns, complaints, and grievances about the Project's environmental and social safeguards performance.
+Ensure that a resettlement grievance management mechanism is established and operational as indicated in the RPF.
+Ensure that bidding and contract documents for contractors and subcontractors include relevant environmental and social requirements of the ESMP and RPF.
+Ensure submission of semi-annual monitoring reports on ESMP implementation to WB and DENR.
+Ensure that adequate funds for monitoring and laboratory testing of air quality, water quality, sediments/dredged materials, etc., are made available in a timely way for environmental and social management capacity-building activities of financial institutions, subproject proponents as described in the ESMP, RPF and ESMF.
+Contractors Contractors (and their sub-contractors) engaged to construct or provide related services needed to realize subprojects.
+Comply with all contractual obligations to meet GOP regulations and ESMP / RPF conditions as conveyed in subproject works contracts.
+Ensure compliance of sub-contractors engaged to provide services under subproject contracts.
+Recruit qualified staff to ensure contractor's compliance contract obligations.
+Contractors and their sub-contractors, engaged to provide related services should have adequate financial capacity and experience/track record to ensure satisfactory and timely completion of projects.
+Local Government Units (LGUs) Governing administrative units in whose jurisdictions subprojects will be implemented • Assist MMFMP PMO with subproject(s) selection; verify areas

-Agency Role and Responsibilities identified for the construction of new pumping stations. • Ensure in-city land sites or other in-city accommodations are secured and available for people to be resettled before final selection of subprojects. • Carry out environmental scoping, assessments and environmental mitigation plans as needed where new sites are taken for resettlement of PAPs.
-Engage staff and ensure technical expertise is in place to carry out resettlement-related tasks as stipulated in the RPF. • Ensure timely and effective monitoring and reporting on progress of works, management of grievances and related issues, and compliance with environmental and social policy obligations as set out in the ESMF and RPF. • Assign a focal person to coordinate with the LGU and PMO concerned agencies on the implementation of the project. • Assist in public consultation and participation and disclosure activities.
-National Housing GOP agencies mandated to facilitate resettlement and re-housing Authority and solutions for the urban poor Social Housing Finance Corporation • Assist LGUs with resettlement-related undertakings as requested by the LGUs.
-This may include: • Assisting in public consultation and PAP's participation and disclosure activities; • Assistance in planning and implementation of subproject-related Ensuring that involuntary resettlement components are compliant with the DDE_ESME with the KFT, ESWI'.
-Department of Environmental regulatory authority of the GOP.
-Implementing Agency Environment and National for the GEF support Resources • Monitor the water quality in the Manila Bay catchment area. • Validate changes/improvement in water quality as a result of activities of the project, particularly on solid waste management. • Reviews and approvals of environmental assessment reports and applications for Environmental Compliance Certificates (ECCs) / Certificate of Non-Coverage (CNCs) for MMFMP1 sub-projects.
+Agency Role and Responsibilities National Housing Authority and Social Housing Finance Corporation Role and Responsibilities identified for the construction of new pumping stations.
+Ensure in-city land sites or other in-city accommodations are secured and available for people to be resettled before final selection of subprojects.
+Carry out environmental scoping, assessments and environmental mitigation plans as needed where new sites are taken for resettlement of PAPs.
+Engage staff and ensure technical expertise is in place to carry out resettlement-related tasks as stipulated in the RPF.
+Ensure timely and effective monitoring and reporting on progress of works, management of grievances and related issues, and compliance with environmental and social policy obligations as set out in the ESMF and RPF.
+Assign a focal person to coordinate with the LGU and PMO concerned agencies on the implementation of the project.
+Assist in public consultation and participation and disclosure activities.
+GOP agencies mandated to facilitate resettlement and re-housing solutions for the urban poor Assist LGUs with resettlement-related undertakings as requested by the LGUs.
+This may include: Assisting in public consultation and PAP's participation and disclosure activities; Assistance in planning and implementation of subproject-related resettlement projects; Ensuring that involuntary resettlement components are compliant Department of Environment and National Resources with the RPF, ESMF.
+Environmental regulatory authority of the GOP.
+Implementing Agency for the GEF support Monitor the water quality in the Manila Bay catchment area.
+Validate changes/improvement in water quality as a result of activities of the project, particularly on solid waste management.
+Reviews and approvals of environmental assessment reports and applications for Environmental Compliance Certificates (ECCs) / Certificate of Non-Coverage (CNCs) for MMFMP sub-projects.

-Agency Role and Responsibilities • Issuance of ECCs/CNCs and other environmental permits. • Monitoring of subprojects' environmental performance. • Ensure that safeguards considerations are included in the outputs of the Technical Assistance
+Agency Role and Responsibilities • Issuance of ECCs/CNCs and other environmental permits.
+Monitoring of subprojects' environmental performance. • Ensure that safeguards considerations are included in the outputs of the Technical Assistance